sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 ## Style

+The default `z-index` of the component is set to `10`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-header-z-index`.

 Users can customize position and behaviour of actions inside the `sbb-header` component by adding classes to `sbb-header-action` elements and then defining their own style rules.